 - Lisa and Lisa, Library Clerks

-The Friends of the Library Club was instrumental in getting the library started; through their efforts funds were raised and money was allocated from the Baldwin County library fund.
-From those early days, the library has grown and flourished and as modern technology has improved, remote access to the library’s tools and catalog has become amazingly easy.
+The Friends of the Library Club was instrumental in getting the library started.
+Through their efforts, funds were raised and money was allocated from the Baldwin County Library Fund.
+From those early days, the Library has grown and flourished and as modern technology has improved.
+Patrons now have remote access to the library’s tools and catalog, and the features are easy to use.

 Friends of the Library